fac25/tfb-cocoon-kids-big-hug/README.md

 ### Are there any legal or regulatory requirements you should consider?

-Yes.
-GDPR and T&C need to be in plain and simple language.
+- GDPR and T&C need to be in plain and simple language.
+- Specific Auth requirements for minors are out of scope for this project

 ## Project learnings